 When Penelope Pitstop made her debut in her Compact Pussycat on Wacky Races in 1968, it was clear that she was destined for stardom.
 Therefore, no one was surprised when she was given her own spin-off, The Perils of Penelope Pitstop, in 1969.
 Both shows were by Hanna-Barbera.

-Penelope was an heiress whose fortune would go to her lawyer, Sylvester Sneekly, if anything ever happened to her.
+Penelope (voiced by Janet Waldo) was a young and vulnerable heiress whose fortune would go to her lawyer, Sylvester Sneekly, if anything ever happened to her.
 Sylvester decided to spend every episode trying to do away with Penelope so that the fortune would be his.

 By disguising himself and using the pseudonym “The Hooded Claw” Sneekly would launch a variety of assaults on the heroine.
 Of course, fate always seemed to be smiling on Miss Pitstop, and she always escaped harm, most often, by inadvertently turning the tables on Sneekly so that he would become the victim of his own bad deeds.

 Assisting Penelope whenever they could was the Anthill Mob.
 Previously seen on Wacky Races as well, the Mob was a collection of pint-sized gangsters, each of whom had a distinct persona.

 Apart from Clyde, the leader (who sounded just like Humphrey Bogart), the rest of the Ant Hill Mob had different names from the gang in the original Wacky Races.

 Softy always found something to cry about.
 Yak Yak could barely control his laughter.
 Pockets was always prepared.
 Zippy was quick on his feet.
 Dum Dum was not very smart, and Snoozy was the mob’s narcoleptic driver who drove their car, ‘Chugaboom’.